Lepa Brena: Early life

-Born into a Bosnian Muslim family in the outskirts of Tuzla, PR Bosnia and Herzegovina, she grew up in Brčko as the youngest child of Abid Jahić (c.
+Born into a Bosniak family in the outskirts of Tuzla, PR Bosnia and Herzegovina, she grew up in Brčko as the youngest child of Abid Jahić (c.
 1928 – 22 October 2010) and Ifeta (15 April 1934 – 21 November 2014) alongside her sister Faketa and brother Faruk.
 Both of her parents are originally from villages near Srebrenik; her father was born in Ježinac and her maternal family hailed from Ćehaje.
 At the start of the Bosnian War in 1992, her sister Faketa emigrated to Canada, where she lives today, while Brena stayed in Belgrade where she had been living since 1980.

 Her first performance for an audience was in the fifth grade at a local festival, singing a Kemal Monteno song named "Sviraj mi o njoj".
 She later reflected, "It was the only time in my life that I've ever experienced stage fright."
 Afterwards, she started performing regularly at dance parties in Brčko.

 While a guest on a Croatian television show in March 2014, she was asked if she had been ashamed of having a Muslim background, to which she replied: "Why would I be ashamed?
 I was and stay what I am.
 Today I am Fahreta.
 I am proud of my parents and roots".
 She said of her stage name, that Brena was given to her by her basketball coach Vlado, while the epithet Lepa (lit. 'beautiful' or 'pretty') was given to her by showman Minimaks.